CFIB members save on Amex

 CFIB member since 2002

-Christina Pace has been a Burger King Franchisee for 16 years, and took over her family’s franchises in 2006.
+Christina Pace has owned various businesses since the early 2000s, and took over her family’s franchises in 2006.
 She was born and raised in Charlottetown and completed her Bachelor of Administration at Bishop’s University in 1995.
 After completing her Human Resources diploma from Holland College, she went on to work in the family business, Rodd Hotels and Resorts, as the Human Resource Manager until 1999.

 After her father’s passing in 2006, her brother took over the hotel & resort business and Christina bought him out to own and operate the family’s franchise restaurants.
 She has served on the ALS board of Nova Scotia and is currently on the board for Dalhousie University’s Centre for Family Business.